CMU-CREATE-Lab/automate-plume-viz/README.md

 ```sh
 sh bg.sh python main.py download_video_frames
 ```
 Then, create all videos in the "data/rgb/" folder.
 This step requires [opencv](https://github.com/skvark/opencv-python) and [ffmpeg](https://github.com/FFmpeg/FFmpeg) packages (ask the CoCalc system administrator to install these packages).
 Notice that the code will skip the dates that already have corresponding video files.
-To re-generate the video, you need to delete the video files in the "data/rgb/" folder.
+To re-generate the video, you need to delete the video files.
 ```sh
 sh bg.sh python main.py create_all_videos
 ```